ibrahimusluu/random-jokes-with-modules/README.md

 Problem: You'll get errors after cloned, all of them due to Private API Keys probably.

-Solution: First remove importing of env.js file in index.html because it was only created locally for the project, Secondly write down there your own API Key of Unsplash Website in "unsplash_api" file, Thirdly let your own Google API Key be in "google_translate_api.js"
+Solution: First write down there your own API Key of Unsplash Website in "unsplash_api" file, Secondly let your own Google API Key be in "google_translate_api.js"

 # Project Stacks